9 Reasons You Need Popcorn in Your Diet

 Popcorn may help relieve constipation

 Since popcorn is all whole grain, its insoluble fiber helps keep your digestive track in check and prevents constipation.
-A 2008 study found that people who enjoyed popcorn eating regularly increased their daily fiber intake by 22 percent and their overall whole grain intake by a whopping 250 percent.
+A 2008 study found that people who enjoyed eating popcorn regularly increased their daily fiber intake by 22 percent and their overall whole grain intake by a whopping 250 percent.
 Who knew this small snack could make such a huge impact on digestive health?!
 But eating more fibrous foods is only one way to relieve constipation.
-Here are more surprising home remedies for constipation you can try.
+Find out why movie theater popcorn used to be banned.

 It’s the perfect dieting snack